lruslan/ansible-eos/docs/quickstart.rst

 The configuration above enables eAPI with the default settings.
 This enables eAPI to listen for connections on HTTPS port 443 by default.

 **Step 3.** Create a local user
 The user created in this step is different than the shell account to be created in the Preparing EOS for Ansible section.
-TODO Please see the section Understanding the Security Model for more details.
+Please see the section :ref:`security-model-label` for more details.

 .. code-block:: console